micheal-earl/mikes-program-blog/_posts/2018-03-03-been-a-while.markdown

 ---
 layout: post
-title:  "It's been a while"
+title:  "It has been a while"
 date:   2018-03-03 00:00:00 -0800
 categories: personal
 ---